 ACT or SAT?
 Subject Tests?
 When and how often?
 And what does Test-Optional, Superscoring, and Section Retest mean and should you do them?
 The answers depend on your teen - “most students test spring of junior year.”
 But there are many reasons to test earlier and/or later.
 We will break it down for you and help develop the best test plan and prep strategy for your teen.

-We will help your teen discover the key characteristics a college should have for them to thrive.
+I will help your teen discover the key characteristics a college should have for them to thrive.